needle-mirror/com.unity.xr.arfoundation/Documentation~/features/raycasts/platform-support.md

 ## Optional features

-The following table lists the optional features of the [XRRaycastSubsystem](xref:UnityEngine.XR.ARSubsystems.XRRaycastSubsystem).
+The following table lists the optional features of the raycast subsystem.
 Each optional feature is defined by a **Descriptor Property** of the [XRRaycastSubsystemDescriptor](xref:UnityEngine.XR.ARSubsystems.XRRaycastSubsystemDescriptor), which you can check at runtime to determine whether a feature is supported.
 Refer to [Check for optional feature support](#check-feature-support) for a code example to check whether a feature is supported.

 | Feature                    | Descriptor Property | Description |
 | :------------------------- | :------------------ | :---------- |